Columbia Scholastic Press Association: Advisers Association

-Founded in 1927, the CSPAA is a professional organization of teachers/advisers devoted to the development of the student press in accordance with educational practices.
+Founded in 1927, the Columbia Scholastic Press Advisers Association (CSPAA) is a professional organization of teachers/advisers devoted to the development of the student press in accordance with educational practices.

 Its purposes include: to function as an autonomous unit of the CSPA; to foster the interests and promote the professional status of advisers to student publications; to encourage sympathetic teamwork between faculty advisers (as the official representatives of their publications) and the school administrators and the community; to inaugurate and publish studies of problems relative to students' publications as well as pamphlets, bulletins and monographs for advisers.

-Meetings are held annually at the March CSPA Convention and at the November CSPA Conference.
+Meetings are held annually at the Spring Convention (in March) and at the Fall Conference (in November).